Understanding and following a few simple best practices will help ensure your success with SMS messages.

 2. Build a simple text opt-in program

-DO: Create an opt-in program to grow your text messaging lists.
+DO: Create an opt-in program to grow your SMS messages lists.
 Be sure to make it simple for people to opt-in with a keyword response to a short code.
 Entice them to opt-in with an offer, such as a coupon, discount or some kind of game where they can win prizes.
 Make it fun, exciting and most of all relevant to your audience.
 Advertise your opt-ins on your website, promotional materials and social media posts.
 Be sure to tell your opt-ins what to expect from your messaging program, for example how many messages to expect and at what frequency.

 DON’T: Use misleading forms or bait and switch by compelling people to sign up for emails and then switch to text messages about another topic.
 If you want to offer them another type of content, send a message and ask them to opt-in to the new program.